 If you’re having a hard time getting things done during the workday, there are productivity tools that you can use to your advantage.
 Do some research to determine which tools would be most effective in helping you complete your job.
 Calendars, for instance, can be ideal for keeping up with appointments.
 To-do lists and task managers are instrumental in helping you to get more done.
 The benefits of note taking can be realized with applications that allow you to jot down ideas, store data, and share information—keeping you focused on what’s most important.

 Trying to remain focused while working from home without organization can prove difficult.
 You can save yourself some time and gain more traction by developing a workflow.
 A workflow is essentially a sequence of tasks completed regularly to accomplish company goals.

 Write down your daily work tasks.
 Next, you can create a daily workflow template to use.
+If you have trouble creating it yourself, use daily free schedule template.
 For example, you might start your day by checking the calendar, retrieving voicemails, reviewing emails, and responding to clients.
 Then, you might work on a specific project, book meetings, and do accounting in the afternoon.

 Creating this repetitive flow of processes essentially helps you to develop habits that keep you focused.

 Create a Personal Routine

 If the kids are crying about hunger, the house looks a mess, and you’ve got a ton of other things on your mind, focusing on your work is going to find its way to the bottom of the list of priorities.
 To reduce distractions and improve your focus, you should create a personal routine for you and your household.

 Having a set morning, afternoon, evening, and bedtime routine help things to run more smoothly.
 Decide on when meal times will be, when the best time to take care of chores is, and find ways to keep kids occupied.
 Don’t forget to block out a set number of hours to complete work.
 Ensure that everyone knows that during these times, you’re not to be disturbed unless for an emergency.